bsmith89/blog/content/Education/python-lesson-balance.md

 For example, scientists are easily motivated by simple data munging and plotting using `pandas` and `matplotlib`;
-these are features of the Python ecosystem that can convince a graduate student to pay attention to the lesson instead of answering emails.
+these are features of the Python ecosystem that can convince a graduate student to pay attention to the material instead of answering emails.
 Actually _using_ these features, however, requires a long list of basic
 concepts: Python syntax, libraries, function calls, objects and methods, conditionals, and variable assignment, to name just a few.